little-pinecone/spring-boot-angular-scaffolding/README.md

 ### Spring profiles

-* `dev` - for allowing request from `http://localhost:4200/`.
-This profile is set as an active profile by default.
+* `dev` - for allowing requests from `http://localhost:4200/` when you want to run the Angular module locally.
-  You can change it in the `backend/src/main/resources/application.properties` file.

 ### Maven profiles